CodeYellowBV/jquery-csrf-token/README.md

 To be able to get a new token if the current one expired you need to pass a retry object for the config with two keys:

 * `url`: URL to request the new token
-* `getToken`: A function that takes the request response as a parameter and return the new token
+* `parseResponse`: A function that takes the request response as a parameter and return the new token

 ## Changelog